 12-Week Push/Pull/Legs and Core Training Plan for Runners

 This 12-week strength training program is specifically designed for runners who want to improve their performance, prevent injuries, and build functional strength using the 12Reps app.
-The program follows a push/pull/legs and core split, training 3 times per week with limited equipment including dumbbells, TRX, kettlebells, and gym machines.
+The program follows a push/pull/legs-and-core split, training 3 times per week with limited equipment, including dumbbells, TRX, kettlebells, and gym machines.

 Program Phases